jsumal/RandomGenTree/README.md

 # authors: Jasjot S Sumal, Amador J Silva
 Final Project for CS371 (Computer Graphics), Fall 2014

+following code contributed by instructor, Gordon Griesel: fonts.h, libggfonts.so, libggfonts32.so, log.c, log.h,
+  and some code in tree_3d.c for opening/resizing window, tracking mouse, and initializing opengl

 Warning:  This project usually takes a lot of computational resources,
           and is not using optimal algorithms, so program may sometimes perform slowly.